Pavel Peter Gojdič: Bishop

-In 1940 the pope appointed him Bishop of Presov, and for the year 1939 apostolic administrator of Mukacheve.
+In 1940 the pope appointed him Bishop of Prešov, and for the year 1939 apostolic administrator of Mukacheve.

-During the period before World War II, he decided to defend the Ruthenians and others against the onslaught of Slovak nationalism.
-From the beginning of their persecution in Slovakia, Gojdič spoke up openly in favor of the Jewish population.
+Even before World War II, he decided to defend both his fellow Rusyns and all speakers of other minority languages against coercive Slovakization.
+From the beginning of their persecution in Slovakia, Gojdič spoke up openly in defence of the Jewish population.
 On 25 January 1939, two days after the establishment of a special committee by the Slovak autonomist government charged with defining the "Program for the Solution of the Jewish Question," the bishop wrote a letter addressed to all parishes in his Prešov diocese; in the letter, he predicted disastrous results caused by these discriminatory policies.
-After the Slovak parliament confirmed a special law permitting the expulsion of Jews from Slovakia, Gojdič wrote a protest against the cruel deportations which were being carried out by the clerical Hlinka Party.
-On 31 March 1942, Gojdič suggested to Giuseppe Burzio that President Jozef Tiso ought to resign, or if he refused, be laicized for his complicity in the deportation of Jews.
+After the Slovak parliament confirmed a special law permitting the expulsion of Jews from Slovakia, Gojdič wrote a protest against the cruel deportations which were being carried out by the Collaborationist Hlinka Party.
+On 31 March 1942, Gojdič suggested to Vatican diplomat Giuseppe Burzio that Collaborationist Slovak President Fr.
+Jozef Tiso ought to be ordered to resign, and if he refused, be excommunicated and laicized over his complicity in the Holocaust in Slovakia.

-During the war the bishop helped refugees and prisoners, and rescued inmates of concentration camps.
-On 26 October 1942, Slovak security services informed the Ministry of the Interior of a high number of fictitious conversions taking place.
+During the war, the Bishop helped refugees and prisoners, and rescued inmates of concentration camps.
+On 26 October 1942, the Slovak Hlinka Guard informed the Ministry of the Interior that high number of fictitious conversions to Byzantine Catholicism were taking place.
 The report pointed out several cases where only one member of a Jewish family converted to Christianity in order to protect all the other members.
-Out of 249 Jewish families, 533 Jews had converted to the Greek Catholic or Russian Orthodox faith in order to rescue some 1500 other members of their families, who had not converted; moreover, most of those who had converted continued to actively practice Judaism either in the open or undercover.
-According to the security service report, Gojdič had held a conversion ceremony in the town of Michalovce.
+Out of 249 Jewish families, 533 Jews had converted to the Greek Catholic or Russian Orthodox faith in order to rescue some 1500 other members of their families, who had not converted; moreover, most of those who had "converted" continued to actively practice Judaism either in the open or undercover.
+According to the security service report, Bishop Gojdič had personally held a fictitious conversion ceremony to save Jewish lives in the town of Michalovce.